• Skip to main content

 If you don't want that much sugar, you can replace with more paprika, smoked paprika. or increase the amount of chili powder and other savory seasonings.

-Our Favorite BBQ Sauces for Smoked Chicken Legs in an Electric Smoker
+Best BBQ Sauces for Chicken Legs

 blues hog barbecue sauce in front of a masterbuilt electric smoker